PhonologicalCorpusTools/SLP-AA-old-/docs/source/predefined_handshapes.rst

 Standard Base
 ~~~~~~~~~~~~~
-- This handshape occurs in The Canadian Dictionary of ASL.
+- This handshape occurs in *The Canadian Dictionary of ASL*.
 - All fingers are adducted (=) and have proximal joints slightly bent (i), and medial and distal joints extended (E).
 Thumb is unopposed (U) and has neutral abduction (<).